trademachines/trademachines-it-principles/README.md

 ### API First

 ### Automate Everything
-We keep reptitive work to a minimum and build automation into our tools whenever and wherever its feasible.
+We keep repetitive work to a minimum and build automation into our tools whenever and wherever its feasible.

 ### Start With Plan A
 We are bold and start with something that works right now.
 From there we inspect and adapt to our needs.